svn2github/wordpress-vip-plugins/thePlatform/readme.txt

 5. Upload media to your MPX account

 == Changelog ==

+= 1.1.1 =
+* Fixed an issue where files would not always upload

 = 1.1.0 =
 * Added an option to submit the Wordpress User ID into a custom field and filter by it